Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/deploy/SECURE_DEPLOYMENT_STRATEGY.md

   - Purpose: Owns the immutable Program ID only.
 Used once during deployment.
   - File: `target/deploy/fixed_ratio_trading-keypair.json` (or devnet/mainnet variants)
   - Storage: Cold storage (paper/air-gapped).
 Never load to online hosts post-deploy.
-- **Upgrade Authority** (SPL Governance PDA address)
+- **Upgrade Authority** (Squads Multisig Address)
   - Purpose: Controls who can upgrade the program binary
-  - Implementation: SPL Governance (Realms) multisig with future token governance capability
+  - Implementation: Squads multisig with clear UI and transparent pricing
-  - Initially: Your keypair address (for deployment), then transferred to governance PDA
+  - Initially: Your keypair address (for deployment), then transferred to multisig address
-  - Devnet/Mainnet: Start as multisig, evolve to token-based governance with timelocks
+  - Devnet/Mainnet: Start as multisig, can evolve to more complex governance later
-  - Deployment pattern: Deploy with your EO keypair as upgrade authority, then run `set-upgrade-authority` to transfer to governance PDA
+  - Deployment pattern: Deploy with your EO keypair as upgrade authority, then run `set-upgrade-authority` to transfer to multisig
 - **Runtime System Authority** (Hardware Wallet - davincij15)
   - Purpose: Controls pause/unpause, treasury withdrawals, fee changes, etc.
   - Implementation: Stored in PDA `SystemState.admin_authority`, initialized at launch